-While we love sharing Halloween craft ideas for our preschoolers and little ones, our tweens and older kids want to get in on the fun too.
+While we love sharing Halloween craft ideas for our preschoolers and little ones, our teens and older kids want to get in on the fun too.
 So with my own Halloween-loving older kid in mind, I searched around for some cool Halloween craft projects and ideas just for teens.

 These are all officially tween- and teen-approved, parents!
 I mean, I’ve looked around the web for Halloween crafts for teens and found lots of “stick googly eyes on a painted mason jar” or “make an owl puppet from a paper bag” and…no. Just, no. (Do those people even have teens?)